Syfaro/foxbot/README.md

-`TELEGRAM_APITOKEN`        | API Token for Telegram, from Botfather `USE_WEBHOOKS`             | Optional, if should configure and use webhooks instead of polling `WEBHOOK_ENDPOINT`         | Optional, if using webhooks, endpoint to set with Telegram `HTTP_HOST`                | Host to listen for updates on and provide Prometheus metrics `HTTP_SECRET`              | Optional, if using webhooks, secret endpoint to use for Telegram updates `S3_ENDPOINT`              | Endpoint for S3 for cached images and video storage `S3_REGION`                | Region for S3
+`TELEGRAM_APITOKEN`        | API Token for Telegram, from Botfather `USE_WEBHOOKS`             | Optional, if should configure and use webhooks instead of polling `WEBHOOK_ENDPOINT`         | Optional, if using webhooks, endpoint to set with Telegram `HTTP_HOST`                | Optional, host to listen for updates on and provide Prometheus metrics `HTTP_SECRET`              | Optional, if using webhooks, secret endpoint to use for Telegram updates `S3_ENDPOINT`              | Endpoint for S3 for cached images and video storage `S3_REGION`                | Region for S3